opdavies/oliverdavies.uk/source/_pages/speaker-information.md

 <div class="markdown" markdown="1">
 ## Bio

 <a href="https://www.oliverdavies.uk">Oliver Davies</a> (<a href="{{ site.twitter.url }}">@{{ site.twitter.name }}</a>) has been building websites since 2007, and speaking at meetups and conferences since 2012.
-He is a Full Stack Developer and an Acquia certified Drupal Grand Master, who also has experience developing with Symfony, Laravel, Sculpin and Vue.js, as well as with DevOps and systems administration.
+He is a Full Stack Developer and a certified Drupal expert who also has experience developing with Symfony, Laravel, Sculpin and Vue.js, as well as with DevOps and systems administration.

 He is a {{ site.work.role}} at <a href="{{ site.work.company.url }}? utm_source=oliverdavies.uk&amp;utm_medium=speaker-information"> {{ site.work.company.name }}</a>, a Drupal core contributor and mentor, and an open source and contribution advocate.